-The building of a Minimum Viable Product can take from anywhere from 1 week to 3 months.
-The process really depends on the complexity and lenght of a project and the quantity of features desired to test in the MVP.
+The building of a Minimum Viable Product can take anywhere from from 1 week to 3 months.
+The process really depends on the complexity and length of the project and the amount of features to be tested in the MVP.

 Do you have specialists in user experience?

 We are User Experience specialists!
-We believe that a good User Experience ensures a simple solution that reduces friction within your website or app.
-A smoother process means that your clients gets quicker and easier to the goal you have set for them: buying, sharing or engaging.
+We believe that a good User Experience ensures a simple solution that reduces friction between your customers and your website or app.
+A smoother process means that your customers have a quicker and easier time completing the goal you have for them, be it buying, sharing, or engaging.

 What are the process stages for developing an MVP?

-Our team always focuses on 4 stages: Analysis, UX design, user testing and development.
-We only work with companies that understand the importance of these stages because that’s the way to improve the communication with their users.
-By following these 4 stages in each product we made, we were able to maintain quality and performance, and build a product suitable for the needs of every business.
+Our team always focuses on 4 stages: Analysis, UX design, user testing, and development.
+We only work with companies that understand the importance of these stages, since its the best way to improve communication with users.
+By following these 4 stages in each product we make, we are able to maintain quality and performance, building a product suitable for the needs of each business.

 We need to create branding and communication, can you do it?

 That’s the kind of work we love.
-Our company was created to help companies communicate their business strategy via a branding and communication strategy.
-Our branding team can create brands that are perceived as attractive and reliable in many different industries.
+Our company was created to help companies communicate their business strategy to their customers via a solid branding and communication strategy.
+Our branding team can create attractive and reliable brands in a variety of industries.

 How do we know if it’s best to develop a web app or a native app?

-The decision to make a web app or to develop a native application will be made taking into consideration the market, context, technology and resources of the company.
-For example, a very early startup with a new idea, probably will benefit more by concentrating it’s resources developing a single web app, accessible from any browser.
-On the other hand, a bigger company with a bigger budget, will be able to deliver it’s users a better User Experience with a native development.
+The decision to make a web app or develop a native app will be made taking into consideration the market, context, technology, and resources of the company.
+For example, a very early startup with a new idea, will probably benefit more by concentrating it’s resources developing a single web app, accessible from any browser.
+On the other hand, a bigger company with a larger budget, will be able to deliver it’s users a better User Experience with native app development.